bingeli1212/nitrile-preview/doc/DOC-contex-metafun.md

 # Named Colors

-The withcolor operator accepts a color expression but in METAFUN it also accepts a string indicat- ing a color defined at the TEX end.
+The withcolor operator accepts a color expression but in METAFUN it also accepts a string indicating a color defined at the TEX end.
 Most helpers that deal with colors are able to deal with named colors as well.
 Here are some examples.
 First we define a few colors:

     \definecolor[MyColor1][r=.5]
     \definecolor[MyColor2][g=.5]